 Sara & Tony O'Bryan had dreamed of opening their own café for more than twenty years.
 Sara spent several years gaining knowledge in different areas of the industry which contributes to the success of Bean Counter Café.
-Managing The Roasterie in Kansas City taught her a lot about coffee business, and a dozen years of experience as a GM and Catering at Atlanta Bread Company and Noodles and Company gave her the time to perfect her recipes.
+Managing The Roasterie in Kansas City taught her a lot about coffee business, and a dozen years of experience as a GM and Catering Manager at Atlanta Bread Company and Noodles and Company gave her the knowledge she needed to run a successful business, while working on her own business plan.
 Tony spent his free time between work, music & college learning how to use the vegetables they grew in their organic gardens.
-He makes the pickles served with every sandwich, our famous sauerkraut for our Reuben, uses all of our compost for our home composting, while helping us to limit our footprint by recycling.
+He makes the pickles served with every sandwich, our famous sauerkraut for our Reuben, uses all of our compost for our home composting, while helping us to limit our footprint.

-In 2011, Sara received a call from friends Jim and Judy who were frequent customers of Bean Counter Café and long-time friends from Atlanta Bread Co.
-Janet Frasier, the owner at that time, was looking for an interested buyer.
+In 2011, Sara received a call from friends who frequented Bean Counter Café and were long-time friends her ABC days.
+The owner at that time, was looking for an interested buyer.
 Sara jumped at the opportunity as the location was only a few minutes from her home and she felt she could finally begin to achieve her dream.

 For six and a half years, Sara and Tony turned the café into a great success by building strong relationships with their many return customers.
 Experimentation led to many menu favorites such as homemade sauerkraut and seasonal side salads.
 Bean Counter Café made a point to support local and organic as much as possible within their menu.
 Many of the café’s ingredients came straight from their home garden such as tomatoes, peppers, herbs, lettuces, potatoes, and much more.
 They also use local jams(Berry Nutty Farms), local meat products, local coffee (from Broadway Cafe) and other local selections throughout the menu.